trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

       password: !secret wifi_password
       ap:

-The `wifi<https://esphome.io/components/wifi.html>`__ section gives the device the name and password of the local wireless network
-(as specified in the secrets).
+The :doc:`wifi </components/wifi>` section gives the device the name and password of the local wireless network (as specified in the secrets).
 The ``ap:`` part specifies that it will create a hotspot in case the device cannot connect to the network.
 But let's edit that so the hotspot created will have the device's name as the hotspot name and the password as specified in the secrets file.